 The California Department of Transportation (Caltrans) currently maintains approximately 500,000 traffic signs on our State highway system.
 Of the total, approximately 480,000 are ground-mounted regulatory, warning, construction or service signs constructed primarily of aluminum substrate with retroreflective sheeting background and copy.
 The remaining 20,000 signs are overhead guide signing.

 Highway memorials along the road creates hazardous situations for travelers.
 As much as we would like to allow grieving friends and relatives to place personal tributes to lost loved ones, it really isn't safe to locate them along the highway.
 Unfortunately, displays of this nature can also be a distraction to other drivers, thereby jeopardizing their safety as well.
 Consequently, Caltrans does not allow memorials to be placed on the state right-of-way.

 Thank you for your interest in participating in the State of California Disadvantaged Business Enterprise (DBE), Minority Business Enterprise (MBE) and Women Business Enterprise (WBE) program.

 The purpose of the California Department of Transportation (Caltrans), Civil Rights Program is to increase the level of participation of disadvantaged businesses in all Federal contracting activities.
 Pursuant to Federal regulations, to participate in our program, qualifying firms must first be certified as a Disadvantaged Business Enterprise (DBE) by the Caltrans Civil Rights Program.
-Firms interested in certification as a Disabled Veteran Business Enterprise (DVBE) should contact the Department of General Services, Office of Small and Minority Business (OSBCR) (916) 322-5060.
+Firms interested in certification as a Small Business (SB) or Disabled Veteran Business Enterprise (DVBE) should contact the Department of General Services, Office of Small and Minority Business (OSBCR) (916) 322-5060.